 However, to sanitize our counters before preparing Inn Serendipity’s breakfasts or baking my wife’s Latvian Sourdough Bread for local orders, we’ve increasingly used CleanWell’s chemical-free, plant-based Botanical Disinfectant All-purpose Cleaner when we want to be sure we kill 99.9-percent of household germs.
 We let the surface air dry completely before rolling out the dough.

-John D. Ivanko, with his wife Lisa Kivirist, have co-authored Rural Renaissance, Homemade for Sale, the award-winning ECOpreneuring and Farmstead Chef along with operating Inn Serendipity B&B and Farm, completely powered by the sun.
-Both have been speakers at the Mother Earth News Fairs.
+John D. Ivanko, with his wife Lisa Kivirist, have co-authored Rural Renaissance, Homemade for Sale, the award-winning ECOpreneuring and Farmstead Chef cookbook along with operating Inn Serendipity B&B and Farm, completely powered by renewable energy.
+Both are speakers at the Mother Earth News Fairs.
 As a writer and photographer, Ivanko contributes to Mother Earth News, most recently, Living with Renewable Energy Systems: Wind and Solar and 9 Strategies for Self-Sufficient Living.
-They live on a farm in southwestern Wisconsin with their son Liam, a 10.8 kW solar power station and millions of ladybugs.
+They live on a farm in southwestern Wisconsin with their son Liam, a 10.8-kW solar power station and millions of ladybugs.
+Read all of John’s MOTHER EARTH NEWS posts here.

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Guidelines, and they are responsible for the accuracy of their posts.
 To learn more about the author of this post, click on their byline link at the top of the page.